-Jodhpur is the second largest city of Rajasthan set amidst the Thar Desert and also the significant tourist city in Rajasthan state.
+Jodhpur is the second-largest city of Rajasthan set amidst the Thar Desert and also the significant tourist city in Rajasthan state.
 The city of Jodhpur was founded by Rao Jodha in 1459 AD.
-As you travel through the Jodhpur city, you get well acquainted with the fortification of the city done with 10 km long wall and 8 gates.
+As you travel through the Jodhpur city, you get well acquainted with the fortification of the city done with a 10 km long wall and 8 gates.

 Tourist Places in Jodhpur

 Umaid Bhawan Palace: The Umaid Bhavan Palace has an interesting story behind it.
-The Maharaja of Jodhpur ordered the construction of this palace just to provide employment to the famine struck population of Jodhpur in the 20th century.
+The Maharaja of Jodhpur ordered the construction of this palace just to employ the famine-struck population of Jodhpur in the 20th century.
 The construction of the palace took 16 years of hard labor.
 Now, this palace made of sandstone has been divided into two parts - a hotel and a museum.

 Mehrangarh Fort: The Mehrangarh Fort is the most impressive and majestic structures of Jodhpur.
-This huge fort is 5 km long with 125-meter high hill.
-With its four gigantic gates, the fort encloses some magnificent palaces with intricately carved panels, latticed windows and names reminiscent of the royal history of Jodhpur.
+This huge fort is 5 km long with a 125-meter high hill.
+With its four gigantic gates, the fort encloses some magnificent palaces with intricately carved panels, latticed windows, and names reminiscent of the royal history of Jodhpur.
 The Moti Mahal, the Sheesh Mahal, the Phool Mahal, the Sileh Khana and the Daulat Khana are the other grand structures within the fort.
-These palaces have an exclusive collection of palanquins, miniature paintings of various schools, musical instruments, elephant hawdahs, costumes and furniture.
+These palaces have an exclusive collection of palanquins, miniature paintings of various schools, musical instruments, elephant howdahs, costumes, and furniture.

 Girdikot and Sardar Market: The vibrant Girdikot and Sardar markets of Jodhpur have the tiny shops situated in the center with a wide range of handicraft items and other antique items.